provocon/updated-application-base/README.md

 slightly enhanced version of the CoreMedia Java Application Base Image used by CoreMedia Content Cloud (CMCC) workspaces 20nm and up.

+At the time of writing - August 2023 - the intermediate image is not needed for updating packages in the original images from CoreMedia to deal with known vulnerabilities.

 The home of this repository is at [GitHub][github] with an automated mirror at [GitLab][gitlab].